I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_ecp_open_parameters.md

 } ECP_OPEN_PARAMETERS, *PECP_OPEN_PARAMETERS;
 ````

-## -struct-fields
+## Members

-### -field Size

-Specifies the size of this context structure, in bytes.

-### -field Reserved

-Reserved for future use.
-This must be initialized to 0.

-### -field Flags
+            `Flags`

             Flags that Specify the parameters or purpose for opening a file.
 Contains one of the following values:

 <table>
 <tr>